chloealbright/DevHiveMind/Language/Typescript/Prototypes.md

 ---
 tags:
   - javascript
+  - web
 author:
   - jacgit18
+  - chatgpt
-Comments: This documentation discusses
+Comments: This documentation discusses what are prototypes.
-Status:
+Status: Done
 Started:
-EditDate: ""
+EditDate: 2024-02-25
 Relates:
 ---
 Objects in JavaScript have an internal property known as prototype.
 It is simply a reference to another object and contains common attributes/properties across all instances of the object.
 An object’s prototype attribute specifies the object from which it inherits properties.